saniochky/watchlist-react/README.md

 # [Watchlist React app](https://movie-watchlister.netlify.app/)

-Watchlist React app is my Pet-project which demonstrates my FrontEnd(React) skills and knowledge.
+Watchlist React app is my Pet-project demonstrating my FrontEnd(React) skills and knowledge.

 This project is developed and hosted for demonstration purposes only.